WE SAID GOODBYE TO OUR PRECIOUS BOY

 August 9, 2024

 Pancho would get cranky at bedtime, when strange dogs would walk by our house, and when he was hungry.
-He had seizures that were unpredictable for the most part but could be triggered by too much human activity around him.
+He had seizures that were triggered by too much human activity around him.
 He loved nature and would have lived outdoors if we allowed it.
 He loved going for walks and really enjoyed when I carried him on a walk, especially as he aged.
 He had a very sensitive stomach, and vets thought maybe it was IBD (irritable bowel disease) since he became very restricted on what he could eat.
 He had many trips to the ER vet, multiple surgeries, was on a plethora of medication... but he wanted to live.
 He fought harder than any dog I've ever known.
 Pancho had a larger than life personality and he was stubborn.
 I loved how when any of us would cry he'd rush over and lay his head on our legs to draw our attention to him away from our sadness.
-He loved to lightly rough play.
+He loved to lightly play rough.
 He'd make what we called his little "exorcist" noises as we teased him.
 If we'd stopped he'd nudge for more.
 When we'd go on walks we'd pretend to chase him and then reach down to grab his little butt and his ears would go straight up and he'd stop quick and give us the side eye, bark or growl once and take off running.
 It was adorable.
 Days when he was hungry but we couldn't feed him because he had just taken his medication and needed to wait an hour he'd sometimes go find a paper bag in the kitchen and look to see if there were food scraps in it to snatch.
 If Maya tried to grab the bag away he'd go Cujo and she'd be pulling the bag in one direction and he'd pull the other.
 It was hilarious.
 He'd eventually stop but it was his way of saying "woman, feed me now" and of course he'd inevitably do it immediately after he was given medication.
 Ironically he wasn't interested in his food at all before the meds.
 We think it was his way of getting the nasty taste out of his mouth.

 Pancho was a special boy.
 He had the silkiest fur, something we've never seen in other dogs.
 Even other people commented on it.
 He was a little guard dog, would sit in front of the picture window facing the street every single day and bark anytime a dog went by.
 He was always game for an adventure; trips in the woods of northern Minnesota, bike rides, nature walks.
 Even when he'd get sick if I said "wanna go for a walk" his little head would pop up and he was raring to go.
 He loved to be in the sun.
 Once we had an X-ray that showed the extent of his arthritis we understood why laying in the sun felt so good to him.